AmitSharmamad/slack-blockify/README.md

 ## Description

-`slack-blockify`, is a framework that abstracts the boiler plate code of nesting into the handler functions for Slack Interactive Actions, and provides di support to handle large number of actions, using reflection.
+`slack-blockify`, is a framework that abstracts the boiler plate code of nesting into the handler functions that handle Slack Interactive Actions, and provides di support to handle large number of actions, using reflection.

 ## **Why blockify?**

 Reaching the function that handles a block-kit interactive action, involves nested conditional checks, which becomes difficult to handle as the number of actions grow.
-Blockify abstracts all the boiler plate code of conditional checks, giving a clean approach, using DI (Dependency Injection), to better organise the Action Handlers.
+Blockify abstracts all the boiler plate code of conditional checks, giving a clean approach, using DI (Dependency Injection), to organise the Action Handlers better.

 # Usage